FrogOfJuly/lithium_coolant/README.md

 V\_{\text{loss}}^{\text{LiH}} = \frac{1.67}{0.78} = 2.16\ \frac{\text{L}}{\text{day} \cdot \text{kW}}
 $$

-This is a best coolant by far.
+This is the best coolant by far.

 ## Temperature and effectiveness limits

 Assuming material science progress it is not a long stretch to establish that whatever the operating temperature, it is possible to isolate the wearer and armour itself from the heat.
 This will not solve the meltdown problem, but will permit to use high temperature coolants.

-For pure polonium RTGs operating temperature, $950°C$, is around boiling point of the fuel, $962 °C$.
+For pure polonium RTGs, the operating temperature, $950°C$, is around the boiling point of the fuel, $962 °C$.
 For the polonide RTGs the temperature is not bound by fuel boiling, but rather by the limits of structural materials.

-Melting point of copper is $1084.62 °C$, which not very high, aluminum is even lower, while platinum melts only at $1768.3 °C$.
+The melting point of copper is $1084.62 °C$, which is not very high, aluminum is even lower, while platinum melts only at $1768.3 °C$.
 So, let's assume that it is possible to preserve wiring and structure with advanced material science all the way to $2000 °C$.

-Let's compute maximum power source effectiveness for different configurations of coolant and fuel.
+Let's compute the maximum power source effectiveness for different configurations of coolant and fuel.
 Maximum effectiveness is  $\eta^{\text{max}}(T\_c, T\_h) = 1 - \frac{T\_c}{T\_h}$, where temperatures are in kelvins.

 $$
 \eta\_{\text{H$\_2$O-Po}}^{\text{max}} = \eta^{\text{max}}(250°C, 950°C) = 57.23\\%